Adapted from L.W. Moore. 1988. Pseudomonas syringae: disease and ice nucleation activity. Ornamentals Northwest Newsletter. 12:4-16.

 Cauterization Burning Pseudomonas syringae cankers on limbs of stone fruit trees in New Zealand with a hand-held propane burner cauterized the tissues and limited the canker’s further spread so the branch or trunk did not become girdled and killed (Hawkins, 1976).
 Living tissue surrounding the burned canker area callused quickly, forming an effective barrier against reinfection, and within 2 years the treated limb showed little evidence of the infection.

 Cauterization was fast and easy to use in the orchard, and a single treatment controlled most cankers.
 The method was tested successfully on apricots, sweet cherries, and peaches.
-This method is part of a total control strategy that also includes a spray program of autumn and winter Bordeaux sprays followed by spring sprays of streptomycin (which is not registered here on stone fruits).
+This method is part of a total control strategy that also includes a spray program of autumn and winter Bordeaux sprays followed by spring sprays of an antibiotic.

 Successful control of Pseudomonas syringae has been obtained using resistant plant germplasm.
 The cherry rootstock F-12-1 is reportedly resistant to P. syringae.
 Unfortunately, the scion cultivars of sweet cherry are not resistant.
 But, by budding the scion high on the F-12-1 rootstock scaffold, growers have been able to avoid total death of the tree since cankers usually stop at the graft union.
 The diseased limb is removed, leaving other limbs to produce a crop.